Farmer using data insights to manage field of crops.

 What do comparison reports of peer producers look like?

-The farm management software will provide producers with comparison reports which have been created from the aggregated and anonymized data from similar producers as shared with the GLOBALG.A.P.
-Secretariat.
-The design of these may vary since they are created by the chosen farm management software, but the examples below offer an idea of how they display data.
+The FMS will provide producers with comparison reports which have been created from the aggregated and anonymized data from similar producers as shared with GLOBALG.A.P. .
+The design of these may vary since they are created by the chosen FMS, but the examples below offer an idea of how they display data.

 How does the IDA add-on audit work?

-The annual IDA add-on audit confirms that the producer is recording and submitting relevant and accurate data via the farm management software.
+The annual IDA add-on audit confirms that the producer is recording and submitting relevant and accurate data via the FMS.

-• After sharing data for a minimum of three consecutive months, producers can be audited against the IDA add-on by a GLOBALG.A.P. approved CB of their choice.
+• After sharing data on all metrics for a minimum of three consecutive months, producers can be audited against the IDA add-on by a GLOBALG.A.P. approved CB of their choice.

 • IDA compliance is audited annually by accredited and independent third-party CBs.
 The initial audit may be conducted independently, but the following audits must be conducted together with the annual IFA audit (or an audit against a benchmarked scheme/checklist).